Call now: 252-767-6166

 Let's take a look at how we can consolidate multiple values into a single-row display.

-Let's look at each method to consolidate data from a table onto a single row.
+Let's look at each method to consolidate data from multiple table rows onto a single row.

 Download data into Excel spreadsheet pivot table